 From The DEPUTY Principal

-Thank you to everyone involved in the Book Parade last Friday.
-It was such a good event with lots of families at the school and our students dressed in a range of book characters to celebrate book week.
+Thank you to everyone involved in the Book Parade last Tuesday.
+It was such a good event, lots of families at the school and our students dressed in a range of book characters to celebrate book week.